-- The British could be racist and treated the native people badly. - They stopped local customs and religion.

-- If the native people rebelled or objected to British rule then there would be war. - The slave trade.
+- The colonies were run to make the British rich most native people stayed very poor. - The British could be racist and treated the native people badly. - They stopped local customs and religion. - If the native people rebelled or objected to British rule then there would be war. - The slave trade.